nishadmenezes/super-treadmill.js/README.md

 Cycle through HTML elements in a super awesome treadmill fashion using this jQuery-CSS plugin.

 ## BRIEF
-Recursively moves a set of HTML units in a cyclic treadmill animation.
-[SEE DEMO](nishadmenezes.github.io/super-treadmill)
+super-treadmill.js moves a set of HTML units in a cyclic treadmill animation.
+[SEE DEMO](http://nishadmenezes.github.io/super-treadmill/)

 ## HTML ##